IKARI HOUSE,

 Gratuities for guides and lodge staff

-Optional private or charter transfers beyond standard lodge arrangements
+Optional private tours or charter transfers beyond standard lodge arrangements

 TRIP DETAILS AT A GLANCE